Climate finance in Africa

 Climate finance is an umbrella term for financial resources such as loans, grants, or domestic budget allocations for climate change mitigation, adaptation or resiliency.

 The 2024 Landscape of Climate Finance in Africa report highlights the significant challenges facing climate finance on the continent.
 Although climate finance flows to Africa have increased by 48%—from USD 29.5 billion in 2019/20 to USD 43.7 billion in 2021/22—a considerable funding gap remains.
-To meet the financial requirements of Africa's Nationally Determined Contributions (NDCs), annual climate finance flows must quadruple every year until 2030.
+To meet the financial requirements of Africa's Nationally Determined Contributions (NDCs), annual climate finance flows must increase every year until 2030.
 This need underscores not only the escalating costs of delayed action but also the pronounced inequities in financial distribution across nations and the persistent difficulties in mobilizing private and domestic capital.
 The urgency for action is clear, as climate finance remains essential to addressing Africa's vulnerability to climate change.